oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/analyzing-logs/analyzing-logs.md

     - Click on the Punch Out icon of the widget.
       ![punch-out-icon](images/punch-out-icon.png)

     - Previous step will take you to the Log Explorer view in the context of saved search.
+In the Fields panel, if you see any previous field name search.
+Clear the field search by clicking on `x` icon.

     - In the Fields panel, under the Referenced section click on the _Clear_ text next to the field **Namespace**.
       ![clear-namespace-value](images/clear-namespace-value.png)